spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/3-data-flow-simple-task.md

 ### Data Flow Installation

-Make sure have installed Spring Cloud Data Flow to the platform of your choice:
+Make sure you have installed Spring Cloud Data Flow to the platform of your choice:

 - [Local](%currentPath%/installation/local/)
 - [Cloud Foundry](%currentPath%/installation/cloudfoundry)